Visual merchandising: Techniques

 Many elements can be used by visual merchandisers in creating displays including color, lighting, space, product information, sensory inputs (such as smell, touch, and sound), as well as technologies such as digital displays and interactive installations.

 Store design consists of mainly two techniques: interior and exterior displays, also known as in-store design and window design.
 The goal of these two techniques is to attract the attention of consumers, entice them into the store, to keep them in the store as long as possible, and influence purchasing decisions.
 A recent study has found that these two techniques have the greatest effect on impulse buying; therefore, they are important aspects for the retailer.
 In-store design and window display techniques can be used to enhance the store environment, influencing consumer behaviour and purchasing decisions.
 In-store design is a technique, which can be used to enhance the atmosphere of the store and the overall store environment.
 Having a visually appealing store design can simulate the representation of the brand and attract customers.
 Efficient, customer-friendly environment makes shopping easier for consumers, which encourages buying and, most importantly, reassures repeat purchasing.
 The window design technique is a method of communicating with customers, which uses a combination of lighting, colours, props, text, and graphic design to display goods, attract the attention of the customer, and sustain a brand image.
 The overall goal of the window display for the retailer is to entice the customer to enter the store and motivate purchasing.

 Interior displays

 In-store visual merchandising can be used to capture the attention of consumers while they are in the store, an essential component in the buying decision-making process.
-To capture the attention of the customer, the retailer must consider the customer's needs during this process.
+To capture the attention of the customer, the retailer must lookout the customer's needs during this process.
 Factors that contribute to the overall in-store design include the store layout, store design, point of purchases displays, item display, assortment display, and signage.
 When applied successfully to a store, these factors can meet the needs of the consumer and provide a positive in-store purchasing environment.